ArjunMittal12/Utility-Based-Portfolio-Allocation-Agent/README.md

 # 📈 Utility-Based Portfolio Allocation Agent — Interactive Demo

 A React-based interactive dashboard for visualizing an AI-driven portfolio allocation engine that selects optimal stock weights by maximizing expected utility across three investor risk profiles.
-Built as a course demo for **Intelligent Agents & AI (IAI)** at MIT Manipal.
+Built as a course demo for **Introduction to AI (IAI)** at MIT Manipal.

 ---